cl-unrc-lab/MaskD/Readme.txt

+MaskD: A Tool for Measuring Masking Fault-Tolerance

-This is the source code and binaries distribution of the Masking Distance Tool MaskD,
+This is the source code and binaries distribution of the Masking Distance Tool MaskD.
+It requires ant for building.

 Compile:
 $ ant compile jar